sonic-net/SONiC/doc/pbh/pbh-design.md

 ###### Figure 1: PBH design

-PBH uses ACL rules to match NVGRE or VxLAN packets and calcuates hash based on user-defined ruls.
+PBH uses ACL engine to match NVGRE/VxLAN packets and calculates hash based on user-defined rules.
 Hashing is configured based on inner 5-tuple: IP proto, L4 dst/src port, IPv4/IPv6 dst/src.

-A custom hasing can be configured for Dynamic/FG ECMP and LAG.
+A custom hashing can be configured for Dynamic/FG ECMP and LAG.

-A 5-tuple

-PBH balh....

 ## 2.2 SAI API